rramadeu/PedigreeSimR/README.md

 # Citation

-I created PedigreeSimR as an auxiliary package to do the simulations for these two manuscripts:
+I created PedigreeSimR as an auxiliary package to do the simulations for these two manuscripts (pre-prints):

 Amadeu, R. R., Munoz, P., Zheng, C., & Endelman, J. B. (2020).
 QTL Mapping in Outbred Tetraploid (and Diploid) Diallel Populations. bioRxiv. [https://doi.org/10.1101/2020.12.18.423479](https://doi.org/10.1101/2020.12.18.423479)